canicodenow/calculator/README.md

 //Bugs:

 1. cannot chain the same operator (6 + 6 + 6 + 6) after pressing equals - I think the solution is to use a separate string for the display and the numbers I'm doing maths on.

+2. pressing equals with no operator has strange results - for addition it seems ok, but multiply and divide default to 0.
+Also when equalsPressed == true ass and minus no longer work.